Shumin326/Quadrotor/README.md

   - ![](results/maze_test.gif)

-Also, the actual trajectory is recorded and compared to the planned trajectory.
+Also, the actual trajectory is recorded by vicon and we can compare it to the planned trajectory.

 The actual trajectory is in blue line, generated minimum jerk trajectory is in black line, original A* path is in red line.

   - ![](results/maze_test_1.png)